-At Slater & Zurz LLP, we’ve been handling personal injury cases for over 40 years, and have established a long track record of success in obtaining favorable results for car accident victims.
+At Slater & Zurz, we’ve been handling personal injury cases for over 31 years, and have established a long track record of success in obtaining favorable results for car accident victims.
 We won’t charge you anything unless we achieve a favorable verdict or settlement for you.
-Call #4LAW (#4529) on your cellphone or email us for a free consultation with a car accident attorney to determine what your rights are.
+Call 888.534.4850 on your cellphone or email us for a free consultation with a car accident attorney to determine what your rights are.
 We’ll evaluate your claim and devise a strategy to maximize the compensation you’re entitled to receive.

 - Soft tissue injuries are the most common type of car accident injury.
 A soft tissue injury affects connective tissues—muscles, tendons, and ligaments.

-- Chest injuries can include broken ribs and internal organ injuries, as well as bruises and musculoskeletal injuries.
+- Chest injuries can include broken ribs, internal organ injuries, bruises, and musculoskeletal injuries.
 A driver may suffer chest injuries from being thrust into the steering wheel.
-Anyone in the vehicle may sustain bruises from a seat belt or air bag.
-Broken ribs can be painful over the time it takes them to heal; internal organ damage can seriously jeopardize overall health and should be evaluated immediately and treated by a health care professional.
+Anyone in the vehicle may sustain bruises from a seat belt or airbag.
+Broken ribs can be painful over the time it takes them to heal; internal organ damage can seriously jeopardize overall health and should be evaluated immediately and treated by a healthcare professional.

 - Emotional injuries may not be obvious immediately after the accident.
 Anxiety, depression, and post-traumatic stress disorder (PTSD) are not uncommon following an accident, particularly if serious injuries resulted either to you or to someone else.
 Anxiety and depression should dissipate over a few weeks.
 However, PTSD may not manifest itself until a month or more after the crash.
-If you can’t overcome feelings of anxiety or depression, or if you develop PTSD, you should contact a doctor or therapist who can help you overcome these effects of the trauma you experienced.
+If you can’t overcome feelings of anxiety or depression or develop PTSD, you should contact a doctor or therapist who can help you overcome the effects of the trauma you experienced.